 Kazakhs have sharply rebuked Putin's comments.

-Kazakhstan, which is one of Russia's few remaining friends, will soon turn its back on Moscow if Putin continues to tout "its imaginary territorial claims", Arman Shurayev, an Almaty-based media analyst and former member of the National Council of Public Trust, said in a video message on Facebook.
+Kazakhstan, which is one of Russia's few remaining friends, will soon turn its back on Moscow if Putin continues to tout "its imaginary territorial claims", Arman Shorayev, an Almaty-based media analyst and former member of the National Council of Public Trust, said in a video message on Facebook.

-"When it left the Soviet Union, Kazakhstan received as a 'gift' the dried-up Aral Sea, the Semipalatinsk [Semey] nuclear site and dozens of explosions of nuclear missiles that lacerated our steppes and caused our women to give birth to children with disabilities," Shurayev said.
+"When it left the Soviet Union, Kazakhstan received as a 'gift' the dried-up Aral Sea, the Semipalatinsk [Semey] nuclear site and dozens of explosions of nuclear missiles that lacerated our steppes and caused our women to give birth to children with disabilities," Shorayev said.

 "Meanwhile, the rocket propellant from Baikonur [the Kazakh cosmodrome used by Russia] is poisoning every living creature and killing our citizens and Red Book [endangered] animals," he said.

 A "Napoleon complex and inferiority complex" constantly compel Putin to express irrational ideas, he added.

 Shorayev urged Putin to "take a look at what is going on beyond the boundaries of successful Moscow", where "your elderly are living on bread and water", and to ponder the truly pressing issues inside Russia.

 "Neither the Kazakhs, nor the Ukrainians, whom Putin robbed of Donbas and the Crimea, nor the Georgians, from whom Putin took part of their territory, nor the Moldovans, whom Putin holds by the throat, are Russia's enemy.
 All of Russia's enemies are sitting in the Kremlin and have usurped power," Shorayev said.